BDNYC/UltracoolTypingKit/README.md

 ## Citation
-Copyright 2017 Ellianna Schwab and collaborators
+Copyright 2017 Ellianna Schwab, Kelle Cruz

 If you make use of this code, please cite Cruz et al. (2017) and the zenodo DOI for the code, coming soon!